jjinkxy/rate_it/README.md

 @movie.overall_average # => 8
 ```
-A rater has a few methods available to see if they have rated for a rateable, get the score and rate instance
+A user has a few methods available to see if they have rated for a movie, get the score and rate instance
 ```ruby
 # rated?(rateable)
 @user1.rated?(@movie) # => false